hicodingclub/new-member-training/README.md

 # new-member-training
-All things a new member need to know to get on the right track of becoming a better contributor
+All things a new QA member need to know to get on the right track of becoming a better contributor